 so let’s start book summary.

-The Psychology of Money:- Morgan Housel book summary
+The Psychology of Money:- Book Summary

 this book explains personal finance through the lens of Human Behaviour.
 Many personal finance books focus on things like how the stock market works.
 How to select stocks or build a portfolio etc.